Battle of the Bagradas River (240 BC): Aftermath

 While Hanno manoeuvred against Mathos to the north near Hippo, Hamilcar confronted several towns and cities that had gone over to the rebels, bringing them back to Carthaginian allegiance with varying mixtures of diplomacy and force.
 He was shadowed by a superior-sized rebel force, which kept to rough ground for fear of Hamilcar's cavalry and elephants, and harried his foragers and scouts.
 South west of Utica Hamilcar moved his force into the mountains in an attempt to bring the rebels to battle, but was surrounded.
 The Carthaginians were only saved from destruction when a Numidian leader, Naravas, who had served with and admired Hamilcar in Sicily, swapped sides with his 2,000 cavalry.
 This proved disastrous for the rebels; in the resulting battle they lost 10,000 killed and 4,000 captured.

 Embittered by this betrayal, Spendius had his Carthaginian prisoners tortured, mutilated and killed.
 Hamilcar in turn had existing and future prisoners trampled to death by elephants.
-The Carthaginians fought a fierce and bitter campaign against the rebels, before wearing them down and finally defeated at the Battle of Leptis Parva in 238 BC.
+The Carthaginians fought a fierce and bitter campaign against the rebels, before wearing them down and finally defeating them at the Battle of Leptis Parva in 238 BC.